 This post contains affiliate links.
 If you click through and make a purchase, we may receive a commission (at no additional cost to you).
 Thanks for supporting HiP Paris in this way so we can continue to provide you with fabulous content.

 John Donohue’s book A Table in Paris features more than 100 ink drawings of the city’s most beloved restaurants.
 With his signature one-color style, Donohue has rendered iconic institutions from Bofinger to Mokonuts, and everything in between.
 The book is also full of tips from locals and cultural experts such as Ruth Reichl, Lindsey Tramuta, Alec Lobrano, Maira Kalman, and HiP Paris founder Erica Berman.
-It’s the perfect companion for your next trip to Paris, be it real or imaginary.
+It’s the perfect companion for your next trip to Paris.

 Will: I find the perspective of your drawings to be very full of potential.
 Always just outside your favorite restaurant, waiting for a table, or for a friend, or for a lover.
 What have your drawings, and even more, your drawings in these unfulfillable times, taught you about longing?